release-it/release-it/README.md

 * [grunt-release](https://github.com/geddski/grunt-release)
 * [grunt-release-component](https://github.com/walmartlabs/grunt-release-component)

 Why did I need to create yet another "release" tool/plugin?
-I think it
+I think it..

 * Should be a stand-alone CLI tool.
 * Should be simple to release the current project you're working at.